apita1423/cosmoschronicles_pp5/README.md

 ### Agile Development

-The Agile Methodology was the project managment used for this project.
+The Agile Methodology was the project managment tool used for this project.
 For milestones, I used eight epics to bundle the user stories: Authentication, Posts, Comments, Profile, Features, Chronicles(News), Events, and README.
 The Kanban board had four different title: Todo, In Progress, Done, and Future.
 The MoSCoW Method labels were used: must-have, should-have, could-have, wont-have, readme.

 ### Kanban

 The Kanban board was split into four sections: Todo, In Progress, Done, and Future.
 The Future section idea came from my PP4 project where I put User Stories that are labelled as could have or wont have for future implementations.

 ![Kanban Board](/src/assets/readme-images/kanban.png)

 ### Milestones

 I created the EPIC the same way as my PP4.
 I found this way easier especially for the size of the project and time.
 I had eight EPICs: Authentication, Posts, Comments, Profile, Features, Chronciles(News), Events, and README.

 ![Milestones](/src/assets/readme-images/milestones.png)

 ### MoSCow Method

 The MoSCoW Method Labels I used were: must-have, should-have, could-have, wont-have, and the addition of readme.
 The readme label is used for the README documentation.

 ![MoSCoW](/src/assets/readme-images/labels.png)

 ## 🔭 Design